Skip to main content

 Coursework and Degree Requirements

-Starting fall 2023, the ECEMS program began offering an updated curriculum to better meet the needs of working professionals.
-The ECEMS program now requires two hands-on, in-person practicum experiences coinciding with coursework.
-These placements need to be in at least two different settings, with two different age groups, and two different Cooperating Teachers.
-Each institution is updating its catalog to reflect these changes so please contact your advisor with any questions you may have.
+The ECEMS program offers an asynchronous curriculum to meet the needs of working professionals.
+Two hands-on, in-person practicum experiences coincide with the coursework.
+Practicum placements need to be in at least two different settings, with two different age groups, and two different cooperating teachers.

 Pre-Practicum Courses

-This course focuses on development from birth to age three.
-It covers major theories and research about development including growth patterns, influences of disabilities and risk factors, environmental factors and their effects on attachment styles, language acquisition, brain development, cognitive development, social-emotional development, and perceptual and sensory motor skills.
+Development from conception to age three.
+Covers major theories and research about development including growth patterns; influences of disabilities; risk and resilience factors; environmental factors and attachment styles; language acquisition; brain development; cognitive; social-emotional, and physical development.

-This course focuses on development from ages four through eight.
-It covers major theories and research about development including growth patterns, influences of disabilities and risk factors, environmental factors and their effects on attachment styles, language acquisition, brain development, cognitive development, social-emotional development, and perceptual and sensory motor skills.
+Development from ages three through eight.
+Covers major theories and research about development including growth patterns; influences of disabilities; risk and resilience factors; environmental factors and attachment styles; language acquisition; brain development; cognitive; social-emotional, and physical development.

 Prior to enrolling in Practicum Experiences with Young Children, students must take six credit hours including: